 |Accounting period ended 31 December||Relevant IP profits for first patent (£)||Relevant IP profits for second patent (£)||Total (£)|

 Company A would have been a qualifying company for the accounting periods ended 31 December 2016 and 2017 but for the fact that the patents had not been granted.
 In these circumstances, S357CQ and S357BM allow the company to elect to be treated as if it were a qualifying company for those accounting periods.
 However, the relevant IP profits for these accounting periods are brought into account only in the accounting period ended 31 December 2018 (the accounting period in which the patent is granted) and not before.
-So Company A has a total of £165,000 relevant IP profits for the accounting period ended 31 December 2018.
+So Company A has a total of £165,000 relevant IP profits for the accounting period ended 31 December 2018 and the Patent Box deduction applies the main rate of corporation tax for that period and no taper relief.
 The company will also have to track the R&D expenditure against each income sub-stream so that the relevant IP profits for the second patent can be calculated and so that the R&D fraction for the first patent can be calculated in future years.

 Assume the facts are the same as above but Company A sells the first patent on 1 November 2017.
 The company can still bring in relevant IP profits for the accounting period ended 31 December 2018 but only in relation to the period from 1 January 2016 to 31 October 2017 for the first patent, so £30,000 plus £33,333 (10/12 x 40,000), making £63,333 of relevant IP profits.
 In addition, any profit arising on the sale of the patent will also qualify.